alxndrdiaz/dashboards/README.md

 # dashboards
-Dahsboards on various topics written in R and Python (to be updated soon).
+Dahsboards on various topics written in R and Python.

 ## 1. R shiny